IBM-Developer-Advocacy-India/openshift-101/README.md

 9. Leave the defaults and click "Deploy".
 In the resulting dialog click the "Continue to the project overview" link.
 ![os_deploy_3](images/Picture2.png)

 10. In the project overview, click on the twistie (1) to open the overview of the application.
-This example should be familiar, it was used in the second tutorial on the Red Hat Learning portal.
 Create a Route (2), accept the defaults, and click on the resulting URL.
 The blog application should open.
 If you want, scale the deployment up and down (3).

 ![os_deploy_4](images/os_deploy_3.png)